 ABOUT SA'DAIVEON

-At the heart of everything he does is a belief in storytelling as resistance, remembrance, and repair.
+At the core of his work is a belief that storytelling can function as resistance, as remembrance, and as a way forward.

 "Have A Vision.
 Be Demanding"